Have Questions?

 Department of Human Services is 16.1 miles from Tomah, WI

-Department of Human Services provides addiction care and rehab services such as detox programs, long term rehab facilities, outpatient hospital programs, short term addiction treatment facilities, inpatient drug rehab centers, and others to clients residing in the Tomah, WI. area so that they overcome their alcohol and drug abuse issues and achieve full recovery.
+Department of Human Services provides addiction care and rehab services such as detox programs, long term rehab facilities, outpatient hospital programs, short term addiction treatment facilities, inpatient drug rehab centers, and others to clients residing in the Tomah area so that they overcome their alcohol and drug abuse issues and achieve full recovery.
 It has services - such as group therapy, activity therapy, couple/family therapy, trauma therapy, brief intervention approach, contingency management/motivational incentive, and others - which follow its philosophy of the programs that work most effectively.
 This is because Department of Human Services believes that full sobriety can only be achieved through highly individualized and personalized care.

 In addition, the drug and alcohol treatment program specializes in many other programs - like suicide prevention services, domestic violence, clients referred from the court/judicial system, aftercare/continuing care, co-occurring mental and substance abuse disorders, self-help groups and more - as well as many other treatment methods that you can find listed below.
 Further, this alcohol and drug rehab program has aftercare plans that work in line with its treatment methods to make sure that individuals achieve full, lasting, and permanent abstinence and sobriety from alcohol and drugs.